-Jesse is a litigator in the firm’s Missoula, Montana office.
-His practice focuses on real estate-related litigation, commercial litigation and complex insurance issues.
-He is a recognized authority on public road, easement and access laws in Montana.
+Jesse is a litigator in the firm’s Missoula, Montana office, where he splits his time between state and federal courts.
+His practice focuses on real estate-related litigation; commercial litigation, including consumer-side class actions in state and federal court; and complex insurance issues.
+He also has extensive experience litigating and is a recognized authority on public road, easement and access issues throughout Montana.

 Capabilities